Health Science Campus Graduate Student Handbook 2012-2013

-- Agraduate student, with the permission of the instructor and the Senior Associate Dean of the College of Graduate Studies, may repeat once any course previously taken where the grade received was below a B. Tuition Scholarship cannot be used to repeat a course to improve a grade.
+- A graduate student, with the permission of the instructor may repeat once any course previously taken (maximum 2 courses total) where the grade of less than B was received.
+Tuition Scholarships cannot be used to repeat a course to improve a grade.

 - Credits for a repeated course shall in no case be counted more than once in meeting graduation requirements.
-Both grades will remain on the student's transcript, however, only the most recent grade will be counted in determining the GPA of the student.
+Both grades will remain on the student's transcript and both grades will be counted in determining the GPA of the student.

 - Whenever a course is repeated under the terms specified above, it must be so indicated on the registration form at the time of registration.

 - This procedure may be used for only two courses.